📊Political economy; Political behavior and representation; Comparative politics; Gender and politics 📊

 How do crises reshape politics differently for men and women?

-My research explores the gendered dimensions of representation, participation, and economic empowerment in response to external shocks and demographic shifts.
+My research mainly explores the gendered dimensions of representation, participation, and economic empowerment in response to exogenous shocks.

 Selected Work in Progress:

-"The Political Aftershocks of Natural Disasters: Gender and Electoral Performance"
+"The Political Aftershocks of Natural Disasters: Gender Penalties in Post-Crisis Elections"

 Working Papers: